gorillanajs/configs/README.md

-My config files mostly based off of dtos files
+My config files mostly based off of dtos files + some backgrounds I use